Modern Slavery Act Transparency Statement for the Autovista Group

 Our Values

-We hold these values as critically important in how we run our business, and to reinforce that, we recognize employee behaviours which are aligned to our values through our “Cheers for Peers” page on our Group’s staff intranet and also use rewards schemes to recognize employees who have gone above and beyond to demonstrate our values.
+We hold these values as critically important in how we run our business, and to reinforce that, we recognise employee behaviours which are aligned to our values through our “Cheers for Peers” page on our Group’s staff intranet and we also use rewards schemes to recognise employees who have gone above and beyond to demonstrate our values.

 Awareness